zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 129] (#msdiv129) {#msdiv129 .ref .msdiv} (18-9)

 [APZ 129.1] (#apz129 .1) {#apz129 .1 .ref .apz} "Some of the difficulty
-Sangkapa” is a text read in advance that some pavidos are given here Pants are given in advance when answering questionsIncident Metal Tailor, Pan Lengan, Filter Lengan, Wallet
+Sangkapa" is a text read in advance that some pavidos are given here Pants are given in advance when answering questionsIncident Metal Tailor, Pan Lengan, Filter Lengan, Wallet
 The time the sandals are given, the time the straps are given, the ears are not directed.
 The heart does not apply.
 Wrong assignment only distracts the face.

-[APZ 129.2] (#apz129 .2) {#apz129 .2 .ref .apz} "Also such a lay.”
+[APZ 129.2] (#apz129 .2) {#apz129 .2 .ref .apz} "Also such a lay."
 It is here that some of the households give a girl, and when they give a throne, Chariots are given in time.
 Swarn-giving of fields, village niyamgam city states In time of giving, it does not ask, say.
 What is extraneous about extraneous, except for himself